 Section 8.3 Election and Term of Office

 The officers of NAESB shall be elected by the Board at any meeting of the Board.
-Each officer except for the Executive Director, Assistant Secretaries and Assistant Treasurers shall serve for a term of one (1) year and until his or her successor begins his or her term, or until his or her earlier death, resignation, or removal, or lapse of Director status pursuant to Subsections 7.4(b)(ii),(iii) or (iv) or Section 7.6.
+The Vice Chairs (each representing a different Quadrant within the Board) shall be elected pursuant to Section 8.7.
+Each officer except for the Executive Director, Assistant Secretaries and Assistant Treasurers shall serve for a term of three (3) years and until his or her successor begins his or her term, or lapse of Director status pursuant to Subsections 7.4(b)(ii),(iii) or (iv) or Section 7.6.
 On expiration of the terms of the officers of NAESB, the Vice Chair shall become the Chair, the Second Vice Chair shall become the Vice Chair, the Third Vice Chair shall become the Second Vice Chair, and the Board shall elect a new Third Vice Chair.
-The new Third Vice Chair shall be elected in the following order of rotation, which shall be repeated indefinitely: Gas Wholesale, Electric Retail, Electric Wholesale, and Gas Retail.
+The new Third Vice Chair shall be elected in the following order of rotation, which shall be repeated indefinitely: Gas Wholesale, Electric Wholesale, and Retail Market.
 If no Director representing a Quadrant is willing to serve as Third Vice Chair when the rotation turns to that Quadrant, the Board shall elect a Third Vice Chair from among its remaining Directors, and the rotation shall continue thereafter as though a Director representing the Quadrant had in fact served as Third Vice Chair.

 Section 8.4 Removal of Officers